Current and Anticipated Vacancies – we welcome applications for any of the following

 Katherine Nelson, Principal 107th Street Elementary School

-The Partnership for Los Angeles Schools seeks a highly effective, transformational urban school leader to drive continued growth and sustain a positive academic culture and safe climate for children and adults at Markham.
-The Principal will be responsible for ensuring that all students have the tools they need to be academically successful, that all members of the community (students, teachers, parents and families) have high expectations for student achievement and conduct, and that academic performance improves continuously for all students.
+The Partnership for Los Angeles Schools seeks a highly effective, transformational urban school leader to drive continued growth and sustain a positive academic culture and safe climate for children and adults at Jordan.
+The Principal will be responsible for ensuring that all students have the tools they need to be academically successful, that all members of the community (students, teachers, parents and guardians) have high expectations for student achievement and conduct, and that academic performance improves continuously for all students.
 The Principal will be an experienced, committed, and entrepreneurial school leader who is excited by the challenge of school transformation and who has demonstrated success at dramatically improving student achievement at a high-need school.

 Our work at the Partnership’s home office allows us to support our schools and impact policy change.
 We help our students access new opportunities, provide operational support to our schools, and help our teachers and leaders improve their craft.
 Most importantly, our staff is passionately aligned with our mission to transform schools and revolutionize school systems.